Babies and Bugs

 The question of:

 Increased demand for omega-3 fatty acids.
 We learn more and more that fatty acids are crucial for proper brain development.
 I don’t need so say more, but I will.
 Omega’s are necessary for the inflammation process, both healthy inflammation and anti-inflammatory processes.
-Essential fatty acids play an important role in healthy endocrine function…and I WILL stop there as not to overwhelm. (https://www.ocl-journal.org/articles/ocl/full_html/2011/06/ocl2011186p307/ocl2011186p307.html)
+Essential fatty acids play an important role in healthy endocrine function…and I will stop there as not to overwhelm.
+But if you're interested, you can read more here.

 ALERT: Crickets are an excellent source of protein, iron, b-vitamins (especially B12), omega-3 and 6 essential fatty acids and calcium!
 Not only are crickets a good match nutritionally, but they provide heme-iron.
 Vegetable and fruit sourced iron are non-heme and less absorbable in the human body.

-The Milk debacle: Breast milk v. formula v. cow milk and why it is relevant to cricket powder
+The Milk debacle: Breast milk vs. formula vs. cow milk, and why it is relevant to cricket powder

 When you do a search online to find out if your baby NEEDS cow’s milk at the age of 12 mo. as is usually suggested, it is suspicious that the top few hits are backed by big AG dairy.
 I mean of course that’s the case, but is it truly necessary to feed your baby cow’s milk?
 This is not an issue I am willing to touch with a ten-foot stick.
 Instead, I will chat a bit about the different forms of milk and their benefits, also that crickets could be an excellent supplemental addition to each form of milk as baby transitions to toddlerhood- 12 months and beyond.